-The Student Organization Center at Hilles (SOCH) offers grants to registered student organizations at the College for events held on campus that are OPEN and FREE to all undergraduates and promote the mission of Student Engagement.
-Funding is limited and grants are awarded on a first-come first-serve basis.
+The Student Organization Center at Hilles (SOCH) offers grants to registered student organizations at the College for events held at the Student Organization Center at Hilles.
+These events should be OPEN and FREE to all Harvard College undergraduates and promote the mission of Student Engagement.
+Funding is limited and grants are awarded on a first-come first- serve basis.
 Once all the grant funding for a semester is distributed, the SOCH will stop accepting applications.
 The application is available on SOCO.

 Department: Student Organization Center at Hilles (SOCH)

-UC Funding
+HUA Funding

-Because the UC Grants Fund is drawn from voluntary contributions by Harvard College students, funding is strictly intended to directly promote undergraduate community and enhance student life.
-Only officially recognized student groups in good standing with the Dean of Students Office may apply for UC grants.
+Since the Harvard Undergraduate Association (HUA) Grants Fund is drawn solely from the Student Activities Fee (SAF), a voluntary contribution made by Harvard College students, funding is strictly intended to directly fund student organizations to support student life activities and operations for all Harvard College students.
+Only officially recognized student organizations in good standing with the Dean of Students Office may apply for HUA funding.

-Department: Harvard College Undergraduate Council
+Department: Harvard Undergraduate Association